kubeshop/tracetest/docs/docs/tools-and-integrations/integrations/keptn.md

 ### 3. Setup Job Executor Service to see events emitted by the test step.

-To guarantee that our job will be called by Keptn when we execute the `deployment` sequence, we need to configure the integration `Job Executor Service` on `keptn-tracetest-integration` project to listen to `sh.keptn.event.test-services.triggered` events.
+To guarantee that our job will be called by Keptn when we execute the `deployment` sequence, we need to configure the integration `Job Executor Service` on `keptn-tracetest-integration` project to listen to `sh.keptn.event.test.triggered` events if it is not configured.
 We can do that only through the Keptn Bridge (their Web UI), by going to our project, choosing the `Settings` option, and later `Integrations`.

-Choose the `job-executor-service` integration, and add a subscription to the event `sh.keptn.event.test-services.triggered` and the project `keptn-tracetest-integration`.
+Choose the `job-executor-service` integration, and add a subscription to the event `sh.keptn.event.test.triggered` and the project `keptn-tracetest-integration`.

 ### 4. Run sequence when needed.